uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     The same principle applies to aversion, just that the "itch" is of course different in its content (pushing back at a perceived threat).

     \[Edit: It's also important to remember that letting "the dog" get worked up over one thing means letting it get worked up over *everything*.
 So if a person struggles with a specific defilement, they should always consider not just that one, but all the other defilements they might be giving in to, not seeing them as a problem\].
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1hza628/the_more_you_scratch_an_itch_further_explanation/m9exnqc/)** _2025-01-27 06:52:14 *(in reply to a comment not included)*:

+    >Seems like the "jump over" part, the separation of sense door pressures, is some kind of illusion, perhaps?

+    No, it's not an "illusion."
+The whole concept of "illusions" is something one should avoid, as it is almost always rooted in denying the factual state of affairs for the sake of managing one's feelings in regard to it.

+    The pressure "jumps over" from one sense door to another simply because it's not the sense doors that are infected with craving themselves, but rather the mind (citta), which is tied to all the sense doors, including the sixth.
+And there's no "why" to this, it's just the way existence works.

 ---